fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/zh/part3c.md

 Given a malformed id as an argument, the <em>findById</em> method will throw an error causing the returned promise to be rejected.
 This will cause the callback function defined in the <em>catch</em> block to be called.

-Let''s make some small adjustments to the response in the <em>catch</em> block:
+Let's make some small adjustments to the response in the <em>catch</em> block:

 ```js
 app.get('/api/notes/:id', (request, response) => {